Tearran/jam-pi/README.md

-# jam-pi
+# jampi-config

-Just another menu for Pi.
+Just another menu for Pi configuration.

 `jam-pi` is a front-end for configng, with support for TUI interfaces and GUI(NOTE) interfaces.
 It is a refactoring of `armbian-config` using Bash Utility, and allows for launching configuration scripts with functional programming to use with TUI, GUI(NOTE), or by passing command-line arguments.